Camms Webinar Recap: Harmonizing ERM and ORM

 He then explained how effective ORM is born out of strong ERM in terms of leadership, skill sets, and education: “When we get all that good education and the right and accurate information into our ERM, then that flows onto the ORM and helps make it accurate and effective.”

-David stressed that strong ERM programmes can absorb the vital elements of ORM into the risk register and framework, such as legal risks, reputational risk, and workplace well-being: “It’s about getting all those right elements in your ERM, and when you have that that will stop the separation that we see frequently between ERM and ORM.”
+David stressed that strong ERM programs can absorb the vital elements of ORM into the risk register and framework, such as legal risks, reputational risk resilience, and workplace well-being: “It’s about getting all those right elements in your ERM, and when you have that that will stop the separation that we see frequently between ERM and ORM.”

 David expanded on the concept of ERM frameworks, which can be rigid and prescriptive, by sharing RiskNZ’s findings from a workshop conducted with representatives from business and government: “People were saying: let’s include stakeholder understanding; let’s start emphasising context before identification of risk, so we can understand it better; training for executives, managers and board…we need to enable functions and focus, not just operational risk, so we can bring it all together.”
 By stimulating risk management buy-in through trust and value, ERM performance will improve.